-Situated in the Idaho Law and Justice Learning Center (ILJLC), the Boise location is adjacent to the Idaho State Capitol, Idaho Supreme Court and Idaho State Bar.
-The ILJLC also houses the Idaho State Law Library, which provides attorneys, judges and students a vast array of resources for legal research.
+Located in Front St. in downtown Boise and within walking distance of the Idaho State Capitol, Idaho Supreme Court and Idaho State Bar, the COL Boise also houses the Idaho State Law Library, which provides attorneys, judges and students a vast array of resources for legal research.

 Clinics offer valuable practical experience, which gives students a head start in their legal career.
-The following are available at the Boise location: Family Justice Clinic and Small Business Legal Clinic.
+The following are available at the Boise location: Family Advocacy Center and Education Services (FACES) and Small Business Legal Clinic.

 Semester in Practice

 Boise and the Treasure Valley provide third-year law students semester-in-practice opportunities in various fields of law.
 The experience gives students hands-on practical training with approved public agencies and nonprofit organizations that benefit from their talent and enthusiasm.